The Ultimate Guide to Project Management Dashboard

 At the end of the day, the reason why project dashboards are used in the first place is to offer insights that can be interpreted and used to plot a course of action.
 Dynamic dashboards make it easy to see what is working and what’s not so the team can easily interpret and take appropriate action as quickly as possible.

-Important metrics and features to have in project dashboard
+What metrics and features to have in project dashboard?

 Some of the essential features & metrics a project management dashboard should cover to sufficiently serve a team’s data visibility needs include:

 It gives a breakdown of how the project’s available resources have been allocated including how (i.e. what the resources are expected to achieve where they’ve been allocated), where (what exact part of the project), and to which specific tasks.

 It offers the team a look at the status of tasks related to the project in question.